 Preventing Deposit Disputes-- What is a picture worth?

-A picture is worth thousand dollars, if that's how much you put down for your deposit.
+A picture is worth a thousand dollars, if that's how much you put down for your deposit.
 Your landlord isn't going to be able to prove a bogus story if you've got actual before-and-after pictures of your apartment.
 Take photos of everything when you move in and move out.
 You can do this without telling your landlord about it.
-But if your landlord knows you've taken pictures, he or she may be less likely to try to pull a fast one on you when you move out.
-And if your landlord does falsely claim that you damaged the apartment, you can use the photos as powerful evidence in small claims court.
+Or, if your landlord knows you've taken pictures, he or she may be less likely to try to pull a fast one on you when you move out.
+If your landlord does falsely claim that you damaged the apartment, you can use the photos as powerful evidence in small claims court.
 Be sure to try to date the pictures.
 Also take photos of everything: rugs, doors, walls, the shower, the refrigerator.
 It's hard to predict in advance what you'll be bickering about in the end.